 What if you fell so far head over heels in love with a food that you built your livelihood around it?
-In a nutshell, that’s kind of what happened with Hannah and Brady Barnstable, muesli, and their company Seven Sundays.
+In a nutshell, that’s what happened with Hannah and Brady Barnstable, muesli, and their company Seven Sundays.

 With that said, we’d like to introduce our Strawberry Muesli Crumble Bars, because it’s a healthy-ish treat that our kids and their friends keep clamoring for.
 (Yes, with the butter and sugar it’s more dessert than breakfast, but there’s lots of good stuff wrapped up in there too.)